gregrickaby/nextjs-wordpress/backend/README.md

 The following instructions will help you get started with setting up the WordPress backend.

 > Note: All CLI commands must be run from inside the `/backend` directory.
+Docker Desktop needs to be running as well.

 ---